Skip to content

 Follow these steps to create and test a new block:

-1. Create a new Python file in the backend/blocks directory.
+1. Create a new Python file for your block in the autogpt_platform/backend/backend/blocks directory.
 Name it descriptively and use snake_case.
 For example: get_wikipedia_summary.py.

 2. Import necessary modules and create a class that inherits from Block.
 Make sure to include all necessary imports for your block.